ZaneA/Chicken-express/README.md

 - uri-common
 - matchable
 - fastcgi
+- base64 (for `middleware-favicon`)
 - colorize (for the example)

 ## Usage

-A small example is included as `main.scm`.
+A small example is included as `example.scm`.
 You can run this with:

-    CHICKEN_ENV=development ./main.scm
+    CHICKEN_ENV=development ./example.scm

 This will start a simple FastCGI server at port 3000 by default.
 The port can be changed by doing:

-    CHICKEN_ENV=development ./main.scm --port <port>
+    CHICKEN_ENV=development ./example.scm --port <port>

 Alternatively the framework is designed to be compatible with shared socket managers such as [Einhorn](https://github.com/stripe/einhorn) by passing a file descriptor instead of port:

-    CHICKEN_ENV=development einhorn -c chicken-express ./main.scm --fd srv:127.0.0.1:3000,so_reuseaddr
+    CHICKEN_ENV=development einhorn -c chicken-express ./example.scm --fd srv:127.0.0.1:3000,so_reuseaddr

 This allows you to add/remove workers at runtime.
 I am also planning on [Circus](http://circus.readthedocs.org) support, but it is not currently working due to some file descriptor issues.